ubc-library-rc/rdm/content/04_directory_structures.md

 <p style="margin-top:15px"></p>

 Let's pretend you store everything on your computer in one folder.
-Imagine how long it would take to find data you collected on a specific day a few years ago.
+Imagine how long it would take to find the data you collected on a specific day a few years ago.
 Instead of keeping every document in a single place, files are often organized using directories or folder structures.

 A good, consistent folder structure benefits you and others by making item access, retrieval, and storage more efficient.
 This ultimately saves time and improves productivity.
 Folder structures make the research process more transparent and collaborative by ensuring everyone can find the files they need.